dariustehrani/advanced-analytics-apps-on-azure-appservice/README.md

 Insert the credentials you receive here:
 * Proceed to your Azure DevOps project.
 * Click "Project settings" -> "Service connections" -> "New service connection" -> Select "Azure Resource Manager".
 * Define a meaningful name.
+Select
-Select "Scope:Subscription"
+"Scope:Subscription"
 "Subscription: YOURSUBSCRIPTION"
 "Resource Group: NAMEOFRGYOUCREATED"
 * Click "use the automated version of the service connection dialog."
-* Insert the AppID from the shell output into "Service principal client id":
+* Insert the AppID from the shell output into "Service principal client id" .
-* Insert the key into "Service principal client ID"
+* Insert the key into "Service principal client ID".
-* Click "Verify connection"
+* Click "Verify connection".
 * Make sure you tick the "Allow all pipeline to use this connection" box.

 ## Azure Container Registry Service connection: